raulghm/recyclerlistview/README.md

 - Window scrolling support for web
 - Non deterministic rendering mode on demand (height cannot be determined before rendering)
 - (New) ItemAnimator interface added, customize to your will how RLV handles layout changes.
 Allows you to modify animations that move cells.
 You can do things like smoothly move an item to a new position when height of one of the cells has changed.
-- (New) Stable Id support, ability to associate a stable id with an item.
+- (WIP) Stable Id support, ability to associate a stable id with an item.
 Will enable beautiful add/remove animations and optimize re-renders when DataProvider is updated.
-- (New) Sticky recycler items that stick to either the top or bottom.

 ## Why?